Study Abroad

 It has always been my dream to study abroad.
 My older sister studied abroad in college, and she was the one who inspired me and pushed me to pursue it.
 As a history and theatre dual-degree-seeking student, it is essential to me to expand my horizons and worldview, so studying abroad was a no-brainer.
 Not only did I enjoy taking classes at the University of Reading (UK) and learning in a new education system, but my three months abroad completely changed me for the better.

-I gained independence from traveling across seven countries (often alone), I learned about many different cultures from traveling or living with international students, and I made friendships with people from around the globe that will last a lifetime.
+I gained independence by traveling across seven countries (often alone); I learned about many different cultures from traveling or living with international students; and I made friendships with people from around the globe that will last a lifetime.
 Because of my short time abroad, I’ve realized just how many opportunities are out there, and my personal growth as both an artist and a person from this experience is something I wouldn’t trade for the world.

 Abigail Chapman (Dance, LAS’25)